kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Where to Get an Uncontested Divorce Form in Kentucky

 To get an uncontested divorce form, visit the office of the clerk of the circuit court.
-Before initiating a divorce action, however, one of the spouses must have resided in Kentucky for at least 180 days (KRS 403.140 (1)(a))..
-Furthermore, both spouses must have lived apart, and without sexual cohabitation, for at least sixty days (KRS 403.170(1))..
+Before initiating a divorce action, however, one of the spouses must have resided in Kentucky for at least 180 days (KRS 403.140 (1)(a)).
+Furthermore, both spouses must have lived apart, and without sexual cohabitation, for at least sixty days (KRS 403.170(1)).
 The clerk of courts will provide the relevant divorce forms upon request from the petitioner.

 Generally, divorce records are public records.
-However, the court must restrict access to the contents of a settlement agreement and other documents that contain personal identifiers per KRS 403.135.
+However, the court may restrict access to the contents of a settlement agreement and other documents that contain personal identifiers per KRS 403.135.
 These include information on minors, dates of birth, and financial information.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

 How Do I Get A Copy Of My Divorce Decree In Kentucky?